AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 >title="Conversion events"
 >abstract="Select up to three conversion events to include in the attribution report.
 Available events are discovered automatically from your AMC instance.
 If no events appear, your AMC instance may not have any recorded conversion events and Attribution will be unavailable."

+>[!NOTE]
+>
+>If you did not select [!UICONTROL Attribution] in the previous step, skip this section and select **[!UICONTROL Create report]** to submit the form.

 If you selected **[!UICONTROL Attribution]**, the **[!UICONTROL Lookback window]** is fixed at 30 days by [!DNL AMC] and cannot be adjusted.

-Select up to three **[!UICONTROL Conversion events]** from the list.
+Conversion events represent on-site customer actions tracked by [!DNL Amazon Ads] — such as a purchase, wishlist addition, shopping cart action, or product detail view.
+Select at least one and up to three **[!UICONTROL Conversion events]** from the list, choosing the events that align with the primary goal of the campaign you are measuring.
 If no conversion events are available, the [!UICONTROL Attribution] option is grayed out and unavailable for selection.

 Once the form is complete, select **[!UICONTROL Create report]**.
-The report appears in the **[!UICONTROL Measure]** tab with a scheduled or pending status and is only viewable after the run date has passed.
+The report is created immediately and appears in the **[!UICONTROL Measure]** tab with a scheduled or pending status, but does not execute until the run date.
+Results are viewable on or after the run date.

 ## View a report {#view-report}